 STAYING CONNECTED IN CUBA

 Your trip to Cuba is an excellent opportunity to get in a digital detox.
-For those travelers who can't get off the grid, however, it's possible to stay connected in Cuba--you just have to accept that your Cuban roaming comes with Cuban roaming charges.
+For those travelers who can't get off the grid, however, it's possible to stay connected in Cuba.
+If that will be by phone, then you just have to accept that your Cuban roaming comes with Cuban roaming charges.
+Or if you plan to use internet-based communication, understand that connecting to the internet is not always simple and, at times, simply not possible.
+Sincerely, why not step back 20 years and focus on connecting with the people you're with rather than those far away?

 CUBA MOBILE PHONE SERVICE

 Personal Mobile Phone Service in Cuba

 It’s possible that your mobile phone will work in Cuba.
 Verizon and AT&T both have contracts with ETECSA (Cuba’s national telecommunications company) to provide roaming services.
-Costs for texting is about 5 cents for incoming texts and 50 cents for outgoing texts.
+The price for texting is about 5 cents for incoming texts and 50 cents for outgoing texts.
 Voice calls are about $3/minute.

 You can also rent a SIM card from Cubacel to use your U.S. mobile phone in Cuba.
 This, however, only works if your phone is unlocked and GSM-capable.
 Cubatel’s SIM cards come with pre-paid minutes, and a daily rental fee is included.
 Unless you have a few hours to spare trying to deal with this after you arrive, it’s not a very good solution.
 You can also buy a SIM card and put it in your compatible phone, but again, this takes time and won’t be worth it for people only coming for a week or two.